spyder-ide/spyder/.github/ISSUE_TEMPLATE.md

 **PLEASE READ:** Before reporting here, *please* carefully read our **Troubleshooting Guide** at <https://github.com/spyder-ide/spyder/wiki/Troubleshooting-Guide-and-FAQ> and search the issues page here for your error/problem, as most postd bugs are duplicates or easy fixes.

-Also, if you do post an issue here, please describe step by step in detail what you were doing when the error occurred,.
+If you do post an issue here, please describe step by step in detail what you were doing when the error occurred,.
 Otherwise, your issue will likely be closed after 7 days.
 Thanks.

 **Note:** Delete this message before submitting.